doged/doged-ruby/README.md

 ![doged-ruby](http://i.imgur.com/UD1UprA.jpg)

-# DogecoinDarkClient
+# The DogecoinDark Ruby Client

-DogecoinDarkClient is a gem that makes it easy to work with dogecoin in ruby.
+The DogecoinDark Ruby Client is a gem that makes it easy to work with dogecoin in ruby.

 ## Dependencies